 As a single parent, buying a new home might seem as inconceivable as your children voluntarily tidying their bedrooms.
 Yet with the knowledge, know-how and a few handy tips buying your first home, on your own, might be more achievable than you think.

 According to HomeStart Finance nearly 20% of their customers are single with dependents.
-That’s an encouraging figure and one that should incentivise you if you decide to navigate the housing market alone.
+That’s an encouraging figure and one that should incentivise you to navigate the housing market alone.